Skip navigation

 In grammar, the pronouns are called first, second, and third person.
 The pronouns are also singular or plural when they refer to one person (I, you, he, she, it) or multiple people (we, you, they).

 First person pronouns singular and plural are “I” and “we."
-The first person is refers to the person or persons who speaking.
+The first person refers to the person or persons who speaking.

-Second person pronoun “you” is both singular and plural.
+The second person pronoun “you” is both singular and plural.
 The second person refers to the person you are addressing.

 Third person pronouns are both singular (”he,” “she,” “it”) and plural (”they”).
 The third person refers to the person you and I are talking about.